 2.4.
-How many insolvency cases against commercial entities were filed in your economy in 2014?
-Please count all foreclosure, liquidation and reorganization proceedings together.
+How many insolvency cases against commercial entities were filed in your economy in 2015?
+Please provide the estimates for foreclosure, liquidation and reorganization proceedings separately.
 Please note that we do not consider cases that involve unincorporated sole proprietorships.